Adding UTM parameters to your URLs makes tracking easier, which makes analyzing data and improving your campaigns easier as well.

 You also need to separate each parameter with an “equals” sign, and each parameter-value pair with an ampersand.
-Keep in mind that Google Analytics is case sensitive, and each value you define will be as well.
+Keep in mind that Google Analytics is case-sensitive (so all parameters should be lowercase), and each Google Ads UTM parameter value you define will be as well.

 Don’t want to add your UTM parameters manually?
-In that case, you can enter your website URL and campaign info into Google’s Campaign URL Builder.
-This works for web pages as well as iOS and Android apps.
+In that case, you can enter your website URL and campaign info into Google’s URL builder, called Campaign URL Builder, or another UTM builder tool.

 Pro tip: When a user clicks a referral link, the parameters you add are sent to Google Analytics.
-The Campaigns reports includes the resulting data.
+The Campaigns report includes the resulting Google Analytics UTM parameters data.

 How UTM parameters improve your digital marketing